DaveSkender/Stock.Indicators/indicators/ZigZag/README.md

 ### Historical quotes requirements

-You must have at least two periods of `history` to calculate, but notably more is needed to be useful.
+You must have at least two periods of `quotes` to calculate, but notably more is needed to be useful.

-`history` is an `IEnumerable<TQuote>` collection of historical price quotes.
+`quotes` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
-See [the Guide](../../docs/GUIDE.md) for more information.
+See [the Guide](../../docs/GUIDE.md#historical-quotes) for more information.

 ### ZigZagType options